Snowblind-Networks/snowblindwebsite/modpacks/launcher.md

 container_title: DH Launcher
 ---
 Digital Hazards now has a launcher from which to run our modpacks!
 Download it now to play on our servers and see sneak peeks of our new modpacks!
+Make sure you adjust your allocated RAM before playing!
+The settings screen can be found after you log in.

 ***Caveat: this will be shown on Microsoft SmartScreen as untrusted until we purchase a code signing certificate.***